natalieh235/ex-netlify-cms/content/projects/test.md

 ---
-title: test
+title: Test
+subtitle: 1/5/20
-subtitle: this test
+path: test
-img: /img/group-2.png
 ---
+This is the project description.